brunommst/brunommst.github.io/_projects/4-mint.md

 year: late 2017
-description: mint is a UX/UI case study that aims to reinvent the traditionally confusing interface of photo cameras by giving it a modern experience with intuitive smartphone-like features such as a cleaner, more approachable look and a simpler interface with a faster learning curve for everyone. mint is also a cloud based aecosystem that focuses on easier sharing options like multi-device syncronization and a simple to use photo management system on the go.
+description: mint is a UX/UI case study that aims to reinvent the traditionally confusing interface of photo cameras by giving it a modern experience with intuitive smartphone-like features and a simpler and more approachable interface that provides a faster learning curve for all kinds of users. mint also has a cloud based ecosystem that focuses on easier sharing options like multi-device synchronisation and a simple photo management system on the go.
 covers:
 - url: "/assets/images/thumbnails/mint-thumb.jpg"
   alt: mint